MasegoM94/report-usage-forecasting/docs/data_model.md

 - **dimension tables** for descriptive business context
 - **fact tables** for measurable usage and performance events

-This first version focuses on the core telemetry needed to support usage analytics and forecasting.
+This version focuses on the core telemetry needed to support usage analytics and forecasting.

 ---